Hand, Lindor lead Indians past Royals 4-1

+CLEVELAND (AP) — Indians manager Terry Francona’s faith in his All-Star closer paid off Friday night.

-CLEVELAND (AP) — Brad Hand bounced back from his recent struggles to record his 30th save, Francisco Lindor hit a two-run homer and the Cleveland Indians defeated the Kansas City Royals 4-1 on Friday night.
+Brad Hand bounced back from his recent struggles to record his 30th save and Cleveland defeated the Kansas City Royals 4-1 on Friday night.

+Hand had blown three consecutive saves and allowed seven earned runs and 13 hits over five innings in his previous five appearances.
+Francona maintained his confidence in Hand despite the left-hander’s numbers.

+“I was happy for him, man, everybody was,” Francona said.
+“He’s had a tough go.
+We need him.
+It was nice to see.”

+“When you blow a game it’s basically all on you,” he said.
+“You’re the person that cost the team a win.
+This has probably been my worst stretch that I’ve had in a long time, which makes it a little tougher.
+You have to believe in yourself and hopefully things will start going the right way.”

-The All-Star closer, who had blown three consecutive saves, gave up a leadoff single to Alex Gordon in the ninth.
+Hand gave up a leadoff single to Alex Gordon in the ninth.
 Pinch-hitter Cheslor Cuthbert bounced into a double play, extending his hitless streak to 0 for 39, and Bubba Starling grounded out to end the game.

-Hand had allowed seven earned runs and 13 hits over five innings in his previous five appearances.

-Lindor also gave his team a much-needed boost.
+Francisco Lindor hit a two-run homer when Cleveland scored four times in the second inning, giving his team a much-needed boost.
 The Indians had lost seven of nine, including a 2-5 trip to New York that ended with a three-game sweep to the Mets.

 The All-Star shortstop hit his 22nd homer, a blast to right field off Jakob Junis (8-12) to give Cleveland a 4-0 lead.
 Tyler Naquin also had a two-run single in the inning.